jetli/yew-hooks/README.md

 - `use_timeout` - schedules a timeout to invoke callback.
 - `use_interval` - schedules an interval to invoke callback.
+- `use_update` - returns a callback, which re-renders component when called.

 ## Demo